 The banana gives it creaminess with no added fat, and the flavor is very faint.

-I still think this chocolate velvet ice cream is one of the best ever.
-But this one today is no-churn, has baileys, and comes together in no time.
+This no-churn ice cream has Baileys and comes together in no time.
 Really, a few ingredients into the blender and then into the freezer.
 Ice cream has never been easier.

 Talk about an after-work drink, if you let it melt...